iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 3 reviews"/>
 </p>

+> App is so-so.
+For some reason it stopped checking data back in February (three months ago) without notifying me.
+Going to uninstall and reinstall to reset it.
+Regardless, it should notify every few days if the last check exceeds two weeks.<br> :date: __2021-05-21 23:56:28__

+> Even though the app does it's intended job, there is a serious flaw in the fact that most of the people that I've introduced this app to, have said that it is useless.
+People don't understand the value of self reporting that well.
+A better approach is if the app presented some updated infection numbers and link to the Local Health Department Vaccine Information website and vaccines.gov to entice people to install this app as their one stop shop for COVID information and vaccination in order to make reporting a no brainer rather than something people have to be cognizant about independently.<br> :date: __2021-05-16 04:51:51__

 > It seems that the app stops working at times.
 I have had to uninstall and reinstall it now three times.
 I look at it daily to see if I've encountered anybody with covid and three times I have looked at it and the last notification was days before.
 So I have had up to four or five days when it did not update.
 Of course this happened while I was with somebody who I found out had covid so I was not notified by the app.<br> :date: __2021-05-13 12:15:41__

 > More tools for the Vaccine!
 The app is great but is lacking major portions that should be on the subject of "Vaccinations".
 Such as locations for Detroit residents.
 Information on the various vaccines available & where.
 A Q & A section on possible vaccine info to help stop forms of "vaccine hesitency"<br> :date: __2021-05-02 22:22:13__